quickgrid/paper-implementations/pytorch/wgan-gp/README.md

 ## Notes

 It takes quite some time to train.
 On `LEARNING_RATE=5=1e-4`, `BATCH_SIZE=64` it took around 40 epochs to produce some minimal quality results on `CelebA HQ` whole dataset.
 Initial result may lead to believe that model is not training.
 Both generator and critic loss can be negative.
 I see this based on per mini batch generator and critic loss.
+Training was done on a small subset of `celeba-hq` dataset.

 Assuming tensorboard is installed with tensorflow or separately.
 Monitoring progress in tensorboard in windows,